Santiago Véscovi

-Santiago Véscovi Vannet (born 14 September 2001) is a Uruguayan college basketball player for the Tennessee Volunteers of the Southeastern Conference (SEC).
+Santiago Véscovi Vannet (born 14 September 2001) is a Uruguayan professional basketball player for Peñarol of the Uruguayan Basketball League.
+He played college basketball for the Tennessee Volunteers and professionally for Baxi Manresa of the Liga ACB.

 Early life and career

 Born in Montevideo, Véscovi grew up playing basketball at the youth level for Club Atlético Bohemios.
 In July 2017, his performance at a Basketball Without Borders camp in The Bahamas helped him earn an invitation to the NBA Academy Latin America in Mexico City.
 At age 16, he began attending the academy, while receiving online education through the Apex Learning Virtual School.
 In July 2019, Véscovi moved to the NBA Global Academy, a training center at the Australian Institute of Sport in Canberra.
 That month, he led his team to the 2019 NBA Academy Games championship.
 Véscovi was named most valuable player of the 2019 Skill Factory Tournament of Champions after averaging 17.4 points per game.
 In September 2019, he averaged 12.5 points, 4.3 rebounds, three assists and 1.5 steals per game for the Uruguay Elite Team at the NBA G League International Challenge.